Tracking your customers' subscriptions

 mrrtrait in Segment/Mixpanel.

-- via an event - Select this option if you send an event when customers pay for your product - e.g. your analytics service sends a
+- via an event (not recommended) - Select this option if you send an event when customers pay for your product - e.g. your analytics service sends a

 Plan purchasedevent with a